open3dengineering/lochegsplicer/README.txt

 Introduction:
 -------------

-LocheGSplicer is a splicer program intended to splice together multiple gcode files for use with 3D Printers that have multiple extruders.
+LocheGSplicer is primarily designed to splice multiple gcode files into a single file meant for multiple extruder printing.
+However, it can also be used as a high-res gcode visualizer as well as a single extrusion plater.

 Building from Source: